1992 United States House of Representatives election in Wyoming

-The 1992 United States House of Representatives election in Wyoming were held on November 3, 1992, to determine who will represent the state of Wyoming in the United States House of Representatives.
+The 1992 United States House of Representatives election in Wyoming were held on November 3, 1992, to determine who would represent the state of Wyoming in the United States House of Representatives.
 Wyoming has one, at large district in the House, apportioned according to the 1990 United States census, due to its low population.
 Representatives are elected for two-year terms.